How to Become a Digital Nomad in Chiang Mai

 Financial Benefits

 Last year I had two elective procedures done here.
 The first was a full eye exam.
 I went to one of the best eye clinics in the country.
 In addition to a glaucoma screening, pink eye medication, and an exam by a physician, I was greeted by four receptionists and didn’t wait more than two minutes.
 I was out in under an hour.
-The total cost? $32.
+The total cost?
+US$32.

 Flights